tarsekarantara/SCT_CS_02/README.md

 🔑 Features:

-●Encrypt and decrypt .jpg or .png images
+•Encrypt and decrypt .jpg or .png images

-●Easy-to-use interface built with Tkinter
+•Easy-to-use interface built with Tkinter

-●Uses a numeric key for processing
+•Uses a numeric key for processing

-●Saves the output image with _encrypt or _decrypt added to the filename
+•Saves the output image with _encrypt or _decrypt added to the filename

 🛠 Requirements: